 Add a daily supplement

-Once you help your children build a strong immune system, they’ll be better equipped to avoid the latest bug making the rounds in their friend circle.
+Once you help your children build a strong immune system, they’ll be better equipped to avoid the latest bugs making the rounds.
 Need some tips for the adults in your life?
-Read Working parent tip: Fighting off colds, flu.
+Read Preparing for cold and flu season.